DockittDockitt

 How to Make a Scanned PDF Searchable with OCR

 When you scan a physical document, the result is a PDF that looks like text but is actually just an image of text.
-You can't search it, you can't copy text from it, and screen readers can't read it aloud.
-This is where OCR — Optical Character Recognition — comes in.
-OCR analyses the image of each page and identifies the characters, words, and sentences, then adds an invisible text layer on top of the image.
-The result is a PDF that looks identical to the original scan but now behaves like a proper text document — fully searchable, selectable, and accessible.
-Dockitt uses ocrmypdf with the Tesseract engine, one of the most accurate open-source OCR systems available, to process your scanned PDFs.
+You cannot search it, you cannot copy text from it, and screen readers cannot read it aloud.
+This is where OCR comes in.
+OCR analyses the image of each page, identifies the characters and words, and adds an invisible text layer on top of the image.
+The result is a PDF that looks identical to the original scan but now behaves like a proper text document.

 3. Click 'Run OCR' and wait while Tesseract analyses each page and adds the text layer.
+This may take 30 seconds to a few minutes depending on the number of pages.

 Common problems